 There is much more to an overbite than it just being an aesthetic problem.
 When it comes to methods to fix an overbite, these four ways are the top ones recommended by dentists.

 You’ve always been self-conscious about your smile.
 You’ve had an overbite since you can remember.
-Your parents joke all the time and tell you that you got it because you sucked your thumb as a child.
+Your parents joke and tell you that you got it because you sucked your thumb as a child.

 4 Methods That Dentists Recommend to Fix an Overbite

 That may be the cause, or it may be hereditary.
-Whatever the reason, we’re here to tell you that there are ways to fix an overbite and have a smile that you’re proud of.
+We’re here to tell you that there are ways to fix an overbite and have a smile that you’re proud of.

 Having an overbite does more than hurt your appearance.
 It can cause quite a few health issues, so it’s essential to get it fixed sooner than later.
 Check out this guide to learn your options.